It’s Not Where We Have Been …It’s Where We Are Going!

 Maintain regular, meaningful contact (minimum of once per week) with your teachers

-Attend regularly enough to make acceptable progress in your courses according to you ability and circumstances
+Attend regularly enough to make acceptable progress in your courses according to your ability and circumstances

 Contribute positively to the school with involvement in activities